-Notwithstanding the requirements above, the State may waive nonprofit bidding process requirements when:
+The State may waive bidding process requirements when:

 - Vendors included in response to competitive grant request for proposal process were approved and incorporated as an approved work plan for the grant. - It is determined there is only one legitimate or practical source for such materials or services and that grantee has established a fair and reasonable price.